-That’s for another post!
-So, how did I get myself to finally start painting my room?
+That’s for another story!
+How did I get myself to finally start painting my room?

 Three paint colors made the final cut.
-I slathered each one on the wall – not in some inconspicuous place, but in the middle of each wall.
+I slathered each one on the wall–not in some inconspicuous place, but in the middle of each wall.
 And you know what?
 I couldn’t stand looking at it (I knew that would be the case).
-The walls screamed to me to finish.
-That first step of putting the paint on the walls, propelled me to finish – no matter the cost to my poor body.
+The walls screamed to me to finish them.
+That first step of putting the paint on the walls propelled me to finish–no matter the cost to my poor body.
 It probably took me longer than most.

 But I was persistent and got it done.
 And I love, love, love it!

 Step Your Way to Successfully Turn a Dream Into Reality